SeattleDave.com

 Good hotel near Times Square and subway station.

-The Sheraton Times Square has a fantastic location in the Theater District and an easy walk to Central Park.
+The Sheraton Times Square is not winning any awards for luxury.
+But it’s perfectly adequate and has a fantastic location in the Theater District with an easy walk to Central Park.
 There’s a subway station (visible in photo) directly beside the hotel.

 Good hotels in Midtown, close to Times Square: